jbisbee1/DS1000_F2026/README.md

 Students are assumed to have read and agreed with the Vanderbilt University Academic Honesty policy, found at URL: https://www.vanderbilt.edu/student_handbook/the-honor-system/

-**Use of AI Tools.** Large language models (ChatGPT, Claude, Copilot, and similar tools) are standard tools in the data scientist's toolkit, and you are expected to use them for the ungraded pre-lecture homework and for developing your team project.
-Using AI well -- knowing what to ask, how to evaluate what it gives you, and how to catch its mistakes -- is itself a skill this course teaches.
+**Use of AI Tools.** Large language models such as ChatGPT, Claude, Copilot, and similar tools are standard tools in the data scientist's toolkit, and learning to use them critically is part of this course.
+Knowing what to ask, how to evaluate what an AI system produces, and how to recognize when its output is inappropriate or incorrect are skills you are expected to develop.

-All **independent graded assessments** (Daily Quizzes and Unit Tests) take place in class under Respondus LockDown Browser with no AI or internet access.
-This isn't a statement of distrust in AI -- it's what lets the rest of the course treat AI as a normal, encouraged tool without compromising our ability to certify that you've learned the material.
-Your project defense is graded on your live, unaided explanation of your own work, not on the submitted artifact, for the same reason.
+**Homework and project development:** AI use is expected and encouraged.
+You may use AI to generate or debug code, explain unfamiliar concepts or syntax, propose analytical approaches, critique interpretations, and explore alternatives.
+You remain responsible for evaluating everything the tool produces.

+**In-class activities:** AI may be used when explicitly permitted or requested as part of the activity.

+**Daily Quizzes and Unit Tests:** These are independent assessments completed without AI, internet access, notes, or other outside assistance under Respondus LockDown Browser.

+**Evidence Debates:** These are also unaided assessments.
+You will work with classmates and with the evidence provided during class, but you may not use AI or outside internet resources.
+The purpose is to evaluate how *you* interpret evidence, revise judgments, and defend a conclusion.

+**Project Defense:** AI may be used freely while developing the team project.
+The live defense, however, is unaided.
+Every student must be able to explain and defend the entire project—including analytical choices, code/output, limitations, and conclusions—without assistance from AI.

+The guiding principle is simple: **AI may help you do the work, but it cannot replace your responsibility to understand and evaluate the work.**

-Presenting AI-generated work as your own unaided reasoning during a graded assessment, or attempting to access outside tools during a locked-browser Daily Quiz or Unit Test, is an academic integrity violation under Vanderbilt's Honor Code, as is having someone else take an assessment for you, falsifying results, or facilitating dishonesty by another student.
+Using AI or other unauthorized assistance during a Daily Quiz, Unit Test, Evidence Debate, or Project Defense is an academic integrity violation under Vanderbilt's Honor Code.
+The same applies to having someone else complete work on your behalf, falsifying results, or facilitating dishonesty by another student.

 ### Accommodations for Learning or Access Disabilities